aarpon/hrm_docs/docs/user/launchjob.rst

    step4
    step5

-To start a new deconvolution and analysis job click on `Start a job`
+To start a new deconvolution and analysis job click on `Launch jobs`
 |StartJob22x22|.
 Starting a new job is split into 5 main steps:

 * Selection of **raw images**.